 It is an exciting time of growth and expansion.
 The UC Health Board recently approved over $250M in facilities, including significant renovation to the front drive and main lobby, a new emergency department with a patient tower, a new 3-story building adjacent to the hospital, and eight new operating rooms.
 It is a significant time of positive change and the excitement is palpable and the Division Director will lead facility operations during this exciting stage of organizational change and growth.

-The ideal applicant will bring a demonstrated history of the effective management of diverse teams and the ability to think strategically to solve complex problems related to operations and facilities management.
-The Division Director must be a collaborative professional who leads by example and sets high department standards with staff and colleagues.
-Emotional intelligence is required, as is the ability to evaluate and if needed, implement programmatic and process change.
+The Director is expected to maintain current knowledge in areas of responsibility through contact with industry peers and involvement with healthcare engineering associations.
+Visibility and availability to key site leadership and frequent site visits are required.
+The ideal applicant will bring a demonstrated history of the effective management of diverse teams and the ability to think strategically to solve complex problems related to compliance and the Environment of Care.
+The Director must be a collaborative professional who leads by example and sets high standards with staff and colleagues.
+Emotional intelligence is required,

 Gosselin/Martin Associates is an established leader in healthcare consulting.
 The firm is a leading healthcare management recruiter and provides healthcare management skills to facility departments in hospitals and systems across the country.